idochetrit/automatic-text-summarization/README.md

 pip install -r requirements.txt
 ```

+# EncoderDecoder Model

+## Training

 The file ```utils``` contains the essential function to perform preprocessing and running the layers to predict a sentence``

+to run both train and eval you can use the command:
 ```bash
 python main.py
 ```